pi-agi/composer/src/asset/agi/music/composer-main.agi.md

 Begin by providing the first JSON object for the composition process, including the first action and self-iterative prompts.

 Ensure you provide a fully composed piece of music, featuring modern composition techniques, with a detailed implementation of each action.

+Ensure that each MIDI file you generate is approximately 2 minutes long and is harmonically synchronized.
+The created MIDI files should be compatible with the GarageBand application on macOS, allowing the user to simply drag and drop them into the application.
+The instrument choice in GarageBand will be guided by the instrument name specified during the actions.

 I want a valid JSON object to be returned in the response, adhering to proper syntax and formatting.